My Sugar Free Kitchen

 Instructions

-• In a food processor, put the shredded coconut, coconut cream, coconut butter, coconut oil stevia and salt.
+• In a food processor, put the shredded coconut, coconut cream, coconut butter, coconut oil, monkfruit and salt.
+Blitz until combined.

 Nutrition